Prettyhtml/prettyhtml/packages/webparser/README.md

 ## Credits

-The parser is a moificated version of [Angular 6](https://github.com/angular/angular) template parser.
+The parser is a modificated version of [Angular 6](https://github.com/angular/angular) template parser.